athoune/go-penstock/README.md

 ==================================

 Penstock is a low level tool to build event oriented communication in a connected socket.
-It borrows ideas from XMPP's IQ and JSON-RPC.
+It borrows ideas from XMPP's IQ, JSON-RPC, SPDY, HTTP.

 Penstock handles flow of bytes, so, it can be used to transfer files or use any serialized values.